 - Wine America

 Please also refer to appropriate state and federal guidance for answers to your questions.
 State and federal guidance may be different than what is detailed here or may have changed since this answer was posted.

-If you have specific questions around ingredients, cleaning/sanitation chemicals and procedures, personnel practices, or other food safety, supply, and distribution changes due to the impact of COVID-19, reach out to our experts:
+If you have specific questions around ingredients, cleaning/sanitation chemicals and procedures, personnel practices, or other food safety, supply, and distribution changes, reach out to our experts: